MXV3A/BW16-OTA-Updates/README.md

 ## OTA Updates on bw16 rtl8720dn
 ---
--	OTA Address 1: 0x00006000
+-	OTA Address 1: 0x006000
--	OTA Address 2: 0x00106000
+-	OTA Address 2: 0x106000
 -	Address 2 is always checked first
 -	Images in the Address are always expected as image for chip km0 (low energy) first, image for chip km4 (high performance) second, that's why image **km0_km4_image2.bin** is needed
+-   km0_boot_all.bin or km4_boot_all.bin aren't needed after the first upload over serial port
 -	Images start with 8 signature bytes **0x35, 0x39, 0x31, 0x38, 0x31, 0x31, 0x37, 0x38** to communicate a valid image OR anything else for Invalid
 -   If an image with the 'valid' signature fails to load then booting the chip fails completely
 -   OTA Updates have to contain OTA update functions to preserve OTA update functionality
 -   First upload over Serial port saves in OTA Address 1; after that addresses have to be altered for every OTA
 -   Hard Fault Error likely means the program tried to overwrite an image that is currently in use; prevented by resetting image signature bytes in case of a failed OTA update
 -   Serial uploads write the image at Address 1.
 If an earlier OTA update was saved at Address 2 this will be booted.
 Erase Flash and upload again to fix.
--   Sending an Image requires a file header with 3 Words (12 Bytes): Checksum, 0, Image Length (see python code)
+-   Sending an Image requires a file header with 3 Words (12 Bytes): Checksum, 0, Image Length (see python code, empty byte compatible to older versions?)
 -   All Image Words in little Endian (LSB First), Bytes in big Endian (MSB First)
 -   The checksum is calculated by adding up all bytes of the image, making use of overflows